sqlfluff/sqlfluff/docs/source/configuration.rst

     param_style=colon
     my_name='john'

-then it is necessary to set sampel values for each parameter, like `my_name` above.
-Notice that it needs to be escaped as it will be replaced verbatim during parsing.
+then it is necessary to set sample values for each parameter, like `my_name` above.
+Notice that the value needs to be escaped as it will be replaced as a string during parsing.

 When parameters are positional, like `question_mark`, then their name is simply the order in which they appear, starting by `1`.